 “Being a high school teacher and a woman of color in an environment where there are not a lot of us, it makes a difference,” said Childs.
 “I have been through a lot and that’s why it’s very important when students look around, that they know someone has their back.”

-Childs juggles many roles in addition to her school board campaign: She is mom to high school senior Jeremiah, she teaches courses at the University of Vermont and she’s mentored at-risk youth as a high school teacher.
+Childs juggles many roles in addition to her school board campaign: She is mom to high school senior Jeremiah, she teaches courses at Champlain College and she’s mentored at-risk youth as a high school teacher.

 Childs is also preparing to retire from service in the Navy, where she managed a $3 million budget for temporarily disabled military personnel and managed accounting and budget transactions, in addition to other duties.